random82/blog/_posts/2017-11-19-simple-pdf-text-extractor-adla.md

 # Writing custom PDF extrator for Azure Data Lake Analytics

-For some time I work on a pet project that helps me with home budgeting and acts as a training ground for learning new things.
+For sometime now I've been working on a pet project that helps me with home budgeting and acts as a training ground for learning new things.

 This time I was trying to experiment with Azure Data Lake Analytics to see if it can help with processing PDFs.